NotAHero04/pl-log-reader/README.md

 This is the home for PojavLauncher Log Reader, a fast log analyzer for PojavLauncher.

 # What can it do?
-As of version 3.0.0, this program can analyze tge log and spit out some information about the launcher instance.
+As of version 3.0.0, this program can analyze the log and spit out some information about the launcher instance.

 # What's the plan for this project?